tomasbasham/tomasbasham.github.io/_posts/2017-03-06-5-things-i-hate-about-ruby.md

 In Ruby there is no such thing as private or protected scope, at least semantically speaking.
 The `private` and `protected` keywords only act as hints to the interpreter not to allow access to methods outside their intended scope.
 This leads to a language feature that is not entirely transparent, but equally as trivial.

-It would appear that the language instead guides developers down the "right" path by making private method invocations more annoying, throwing warnings, but does not stop you from doing so.
+It would appear that the language instead guides developers down the "right" path by making private method invocations more annoying, throwing exceptions, but does not stop you from doing so.
 I believe having this relaxed attitude to method visibility opens the doors to poor code design.
-Personally I would prefer to forced to code in a certain way than have a mechanism guide my coding best practices.
+Personally I would prefer to be forced to code in a certain way than have a mechanism to guide my coding best practices.

 To invoke a private method on an object you may simply use the `Object.send` method.